openstates/enhancement-proposals/drafts/003-manual-people-data-tools.md

 I am proposing we build a public tool to handle common corrections to legislator data.
 This tool would be used primarily by less technical volunteers that are not comfortable with the clone-edit YAML-PR workflow that currently exists.

-The tool is aimed at three types of issues in particular:
+The tool is aimed at four types of issues in particular:

 - adding details such as phone numbers, social media accounts, etc. to an individual or in bulk
 - retiring legislators that have left office
 - adding new one-off legislators that won special elections or appointments
+- adding sponsor/vote aliases to legislators

 It's important to note that not all issues will be considered.
 For example:
 - an election has occurred and we need a full update